mgrieskamp/spidey/README.md

 This is a collection of experiments implementing a double-dueling Deep Q Learning Network with experience replay inspired by DeepMind's papers.

 The AtariDQN folder contains architectures we tried to train to play Atari Pong.
-The Archive folder contains unsuccessful attempts, while "Atari_env_final.py" is the working model.
+The "Atari_env.py" is a different architecture that we found unsuccessful, while "Atari_env_final.py" is the working model.

 In addition to Pong, we are currently experimenting with training a DQN model to play an infinite vertical platformer game "SpiderJump" that we created.
 We have not yet found a successful architecture/hyperparameter combination.